edgedb/edgedb-js/docs/reference.rst

             args?: QueryArgs \
         ): Promise<string>

-        Run a singleton-returning query and return its element in JSON.
+        Run a singleton-returning query and return its element as a JSON-encoded string.

         This method takes :ref:`optional query arguments
         <edgedb-js-api-async-optargs>`.